1. Booking and Cancellation Policy

 - We lose income, which makes it more difficult for us to invest adequately in our staff and resources.
 In some cases, it can mean that our staff don’t get paid as much for their work.

 Speech therapy is most effective when we trust and value each other’s work.
-We know that things happen – cars break down, kids get sick, important travel commitments crop up at short notice.
+We know that things happen – cars break down, children get sick, important travel commitments crop up at short notice.
 But “no shows” and late cancellations – particularly if they happen more than once – can interfere with our trust in each other and, over time, can affect the quality of care.
 We take pride in our work and don’t want this to happen.

 - the person who makes the booking, referred to in this Agreement as “you”; and